8 U.S. Presidents Who Started as Entrepreneurs

 U.S. presidents sure like talking about the importance of small business to the country’s overall health.
 For instance, Barack Obama said, "I think Ronald Reagan tapped into [the fact that people wanted] a return to that sense of dynamism and entrepreneurship that had been missing."

 But, how many U.S. presidents have actually been in the trenches, running their own enterprises?
-Republican presidential candidate Mitt Romney has made business experience the principal reason to elect him in November, recently saying, “I’d like to have a provision in the Constitution, to say that the president has to spend at least three years working in business before he could become president of the United States.”
+Former Republican presidential candidate Mitt Romney made business experience the principal reason for his election in 2012, recently saying, “I’d like to have a provision in the Constitution, to say that the president has to spend at least three years working in business before he could become president of the United States.”

 Term: 2001 to 2009